nanoix9/streamer-event-viewer/README.md

 2. Login with your Twitch account and if succeed, you will be redirected back

-3. After redirected, you will be provided a input box to set you favorate streamer's name
+3. After redirected, you will be provided a input box to set you favourite streamer's name

 4. Input the streamer's name you want to subscribe, and click the "Add" button